ConservationInternational/trends.earth/docs/source/general/index.rst

   Trends.Earth and the World Overview of Conservation Approaches and Technologies sustainable land management database.
 Environ.
 Sci.
 Policy 93, 34–42. https://doi.org/10.1016/j.envsci.2018.12.019
+* Jalem, D.K., 2023.
+Spatio-Temporal Assessment of Land Degradation Neutrality (LDN) status in Chhattisgarh, India (2001–2022) Using Trends.
+Earth.
+Educational Administration: Theory and Practice, 30(1), pp.5887-5897.
+* Janer, I.C. and Jimenez, F., 2022.
+Land-use changes by Old Colonies Mennonites in Mexico with Sentinel 2 and Trends Earth.
+  European Journal of Agriculture and Food Sciences, 4(3), pp.17-23.
 * Jiang, L., Bao, A., Jiapaer, G., Liu, R., Yuan, Y. and Yu, T., 2022.
 Monitoring land degradation and assessing its drivers to support sustainable development goal 15.3 in Central Asia.
 Science of The Total Environment, 807, p.150868. https://doi.org/10.1016/j.scitotenv.2021.150868